 - The new runs will appear in the Bottom Panel.

-- Run names can be edited by clicking in the "Description" field of the run.
+- Run names can be edited by clicking in the "Name" field of the run.

 This is useful for adding a large number of runs if custom run descriptions are important.
 It also allows you to upload data to these runs at the time of creation.
 See Introduction: Capturing Data from Files Using "Parsely".